-A certificate is awarded upon the completion of 15 credit units (6 required and 9 electives credit units), with a grade of “B” or better.
+A certificate is awarded upon the completion of 15 credit units (6 required and 9 electives credit units), with a grade of “C” or better in each course.

 To become an official candidate in the program, students pursuing the certificate must submit a Declaration of Candidacy.
+Students are encouraged to declare candidacy as soon as possible, but no later than after the third course in the program.
 To receive the certificate after completing all program requirements, students must submit a Request for Certificate.
 All requirements must be completed within five (5) years after the student enrolls in his/her first course.
-Students not pursuing the certificate program are welcome to take as many individual courses as they wish.
+Students not pursuing a certificate are welcome to take as many individual courses as they wish.